readthedocs/readthedocs.org/docs/user/guides/intersphinx.rst

 That is, you could use the ``:ref:`` role to link to sections of other documentation projects.
 Sphinx will ensure that your cross-references to the other project exist and will raise a warning if they are deleted or changed so you can keep your docs up to date.

+If you are publishing several Sphinx projects together using Read the Docs' *subprojects* (see :doc:`/subprojects`), you should use Intersphinx to reference your subprojects from other projects.

 .. note::

    You can also use Sphinx's ``linkcheck`` builder to check for broken links.